sanskrit-lexicon/PWG/pwgissues/issue73/readme.txt

 **************************************************************
 Other dictionaries

-PWG ls abbreviation is KATHĀS.
+PWG ls abbreviation is "M."
   All displays revised and functioning
 ----
 PW
-ls abbrev = KATHĀS.
+ls abbrev = "M."
 links available in csl-apidev displays (simple-search) BLAM displays need to be regenerated, locally and at cologne.